kazaamjt/BlogContent/base/part_1.md

 This might seem like it's not a lot, but this should be plenty to get us going.
 While this machine is installing, I'll also create a pfSense VM.
-Again no detailed walkthrough of the installation, but here are the specs:
+Again no detailed walk-through of the installation, but here are the specs:

 CPU: 1 core
 Memory: 1024 static